kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

      - Comments
    * - offset
      - int
-     - defines from which ID the listing starts, part of the URI
+     - Defines the ID to start listing from, part of the URI
-     - The provided one is not included.
+     - The provided one is not included, i.e. if the 2nd ID is defined, then the list starts from the 3rd.
    * - limit
      - int
-     - sets how many IDs are listed, part of the URI
+     - Defines how many IDs are listed, part of the URI -
-     -

 URI Example